yaswankar/homepage/README.md

 <div align="center">

-### Show some ❤️ by starring some of the repositories!
+### Please show some ❤️ by starring some of the repositories!
 ### Also drop a ⭐ if you like my profile!

 </div>